oracle-livelabs/database/db-23c-fundamentals/new-sql-firewall/new-sql-firewall.md

     ```
     ![enable allow list](images/im15.png " ")

-5. Now sign out of the test user and back in as the DB23AI user.
+5. Now sign out of the TEST user and back in as the DB23AI user.

     * the password is Oracledb_4U#